Knoz9/Web-InteractiveWebsite/README.md

 ## Viewing Contributions

-To view the detailed contributions and responsibilities for this project, simply click on the bottom footer of the TraktenRP website.
-The credits section will provide a comprehensive overview of the work done.
+To view the detailed contributions and responsibilities for this project, simply inspect the TraktenRP website.
+At the bottom of the footer code (In index.html) there are credits commented into the code.

 Feel free to reach out if you have any questions or would like more information about this project.